Chicken Angara

 - 2 whole black cardamoms

-Add the marinated chicken and spice mix and mix well.
+Add the marinated chicken and the spice mix that we made earlier and mix well.

 Cover the pan with a lid and cook for 40-45 minutes until the chicken is cooked well.
 Stir a few times while cooking.